MMiller515/Chinese-Learning/README.md

 I've created an HSK flashcard program with pinyin and tone options and English translations for the HSK study.
-If you're interested in learning Mandarin Chinese this contains characters straight from the (old) HSK books.
+If you're interested in learning Mandarin Chinese, this contains characters from the (old) HSK books.
 Feel free to expand or adjust to your requirements.
+I've included texts up to HSK 3 and added placeholders for the HSK 4, 5, and 6 dictionaries.
+I'm currently in HSK 3 and plan to update 4 once I begin that course.
+I hope you enjoy it!